 learn to dance / dance to learn

-The Dance Science and Dance Scholarship concentrations are the foundation for a wide range of dance-related careers — and for the opportunity to continue training and performing.
+The Dance Science concentration is the foundation for a wide range of dance-related careers — and for the opportunity to continue training and performing.

 All dance majors, of course, continue their studio dance training throughout their four years at Muhlenberg, working closely with the Dance Program's internationally acclaimed faculty and guest artists.
 Most also continue to perform on the Mainstage and in informal concerts and ensembles.

-- Foundation courses in technique, movement and composition
+- Foundation courses in technique and topics in Dance Science

-- Anatomy and Kinesiology for Dancers, Experiential Anatomy & Somatic Practice, and Biology of Movement
+- Anatomy and Kinesiology for Dancers, and Experiential Anatomy & Somatic Practic

 - Continued training in ballet, jazz, tap, and modern dance